-Amount(s) Source(s) 0 LCFF - Supplemental 1000-1999: Certificated Personnel Salaries After School Teacher Salaries 0 LCFF - Supplemental 3000-3999: Employee Benefits Teacher Benefits - After School 0.00 LCFF - Supplemental 4000-4999: Books And Supplies After School Supplies 10,929 LCFF - Supplemental 2000-2999: Classified Personnel Salaries EL Support Provider 3,817 LCFF - Supplemental 3000-3999: Employee Benefits EL Support Provider Benefits 150 LCFF - Supplemental 4000-4999: Books And Supplies EL Provider Supplies 0 Unrestricted 4000-4999: Books And Supplies EL Provider Supplies
+Strategy/ Activity # Description Students to be Served Proposed Expenditures 1.1 Provide one and a half Title 1 Intervention Credentialed Teachers for Reading Intervention.
+At-risk, low income students 54,943 Title I Part A: Allocation 1000-1999: Certificated Personnel Salaries Intervention Teachers 20,775 Title I Part A: Allocation 3000-3999: Employee Benefits Intervention Teachers 1,400 Title I Part A: Allocation 4000-4999: Books And 1.2 Supplies Intervention Teachers 542 Title I Part A: Allocation 5000-5999: Services And Other Operating Expenditures Intervention Teachers 0 LCFF - Supplemental 1000-1999: Certificated Personnel Salaries After School Teacher Salaries 0 LCFF - Supplemental 3000-3999: Employee Benefits Teacher Benefits - After School 0.00 LCFF - Supplemental 4000-4999: Books And Supplies After School Supplies 10,929 LCFF - Supplemental 2000-2999: Classified Personnel Salaries EL Support Provider 3,817 LCFF - Supplemental 3000-3999: Employee Benefits EL Support Provider Benefits 150 LCFF - Supplemental 4000-4999: Books And Supplies EL Provider Supplies 0 Unrestricted

 Respond to the following prompts relative to this goal.
-If the school is in the first year of implementing the goal, an analysis is not required and this section may be deleted.
+If the school is in the first year of implementing the goal, an analysis is not required, and this section may be left blank and completed at the end of the year after the plan has been executed.

-Describe the overall implementation of the strategies/activities and the overall effectiveness of the strategies/activities to achieve the articulated goal.
+Describe the overall implementation and effectiveness of the strategies/activities to achieve the articulated goal.